sstevener/Visualizing-Data-with-Leaflet---Earthquake-Data/README.md

    * Include popups that provide additional information about the earthquake when a marker is clicked.

    * Create a legend that will provide context for your map data.

-   * Your visualization should look something like the map above.